 Amending the Code to approve lysophospholipase as a processing aid is unlikely to have a significant effect on trade.
-The enzyme preparations are also consistent with the international specifications for food enzymes of Food Chemicals Codex (4th Edition, 1996) and JEFCA so there does not appear to be a need to notify the WTO.
+The enzyme preparations are also consistent with the international specifications for food enzymes of Food Chemicals Codex (4th Edition, 1996) and JECFA so the WTO was not notified.

-9. Conclusion and Recommendation
+9. Conclusion and Approval

-The Draft Assessment Report concludes that approval of the use of lysophospholipase as a processing aid is technologically justified and does not pose a risk to public health and safety.
+The Final Assessment Report concludes that approval of the use of lysophospholipase as a processing aid is technologically justified and does not pose a risk to public health and safety.

-The draft variation to Standard 1.3.3 - Processing Aids of the Code, thereby giving approval for the use of lysophospholipase sourced from Aspergillus niger as a processing aid is recommended for the following reasons.
+The draft variation to Standard 1.3.3 - Processing Aids of the Code, approving the use of lysophospholipase sourced from Aspergillus niger as a processing aid is recommended for the following reasons.

-- Use of the enzyme does not raise any public health and safety concerns. - Use of the enzyme is technologically justified since it has a role in improving filtration rates and hence process efficiencies in the process of hydrolysing wheat starch to produce caloric sweeteners such as glucose syrups and maltodextrins. - The source organism, Aspergillus niger has a long history of safe use in the production of food enzymes, is the source for many approved enzymes in the Code, and is regarded as non-pathogenic and non-toxigenic. - The proposed draft variation to the Code is consistent with the section 10 objectives of the FSANZ Act.
-FSANZ has addressed the protection of public health and safety by undertaking a safety assessment of the enzyme and using the best available scientific data. - The regulation impact assessment has concluded that the benefits of permitting use of the enzyme outweigh any costs associated with its use.
+- Use of the enzyme does not raise any public health and safety concerns. - Use of the enzyme is technologically justified since it has a role in improving filtration rates and hence efficiencies in the process of hydrolysing wheat starch to produce caloric sweeteners such as glucose syrups and maltodextrins.

+- The source organism, Aspergillus niger has a long history of safe use in the production of food enzymes, is the source for many approved enzymes in the Code, and is regarded as non-pathogenic and non-toxigenic. - The proposed draft variation of the Code is consistent with the section 10 objectives of the FSANZ Act.
+In particular, FSANZ has addressed the protection of public health and safety by undertaking a safety assessment of the enzyme.
+The assessment is based on the best available scientific data. - The regulation impact assessment has concluded that the benefits of permitting use of the enzyme outweigh any costs associated with its use.